hcmurakamis/wpfsample/README.md

  - What is this
 	- Sample Application for learning WPF
 	  - Item D&D
-	  - Icon VIew
+	  - Icon View
+	  - VideoViewer(s)
- - how to use
+ - How to use
 	- use VS2022 with c# WPF Application
- - todo
+ - Todo
-	- bug : When multiple images are selected, the image to be dragged may become unselected.
+	- bug : show thumbnail not work